FDUDSDE/KDD2022CLARE/README.md

     Note that it may need to appropriately install the package `torch-geometric` based on the CUDA version (or CPU version if GPU is not available).
 Please refer to the official website https://pytorch-geometric.readthedocs.io/en/latest/notes/installation.html for more information of installing prerequisites.

+> Runing version for your information
+> torch                         1.13.0
+> torch-geometric               2.3.1

 ### Run the code